Skip to content

 Cloud Product Configuration Information

 Cloud product configuration includes two necessary parameters: namespace and metrics.
-Below is an example using Microsoft.Compute/virtualMachines: 1. namespace Namespace, the namespace is the Microsoft cloud product resource type (case-insensitive), value: "Microsoft.Compute/virtualMachines".
+Here is an example using Microsoft.Compute/virtualMachines: 1. namespace is the namespace, which is the Microsoft cloud product resource type (case-insensitive), with the value: "Microsoft.Compute/virtualMachines".

 4. Data Reporting Format

-After data is successfully synchronized, it can be viewed in the "Metrics" section of Guance.
+After data is successfully synchronized, you can view the data in the "Metrics" section of Guance.

 Take the following collector configuration as an example: